Exiv2/exiv2/README.md

 You may choose to install dependences with conan.
 This is supported on all platforms and is especially useful for users of Visual Studio.
 See [README-CONAN](README-CONAN.md) for more information.

+### Libiconv

+The library libiconv is used to perform character set encoding in the tags Exif.Photo.UserComment, Exif.GPSInfo.GPSProcessingMethod and Exif.GPSInfo.GPSAreaInformation.
+This is documented in the exiv2 man page.

+CMake will detect libiconv of all UNIX like systems including Linux, macOS, UNIX, Cygwin64 and MinGW/msys2.
+If you have installed libiconv on your machine, Exiv2 will link and use it.

+The library libiconv is a GNU library and we do not recommend using libiconv with Exiv2 when building with Visual Studio.

+Exiv2 includes the file cmake/FindIconv.cmake which contains a guard to prevent CMake from finding libiconv when you build with Visual Studio.
+This was added because of issues reported when Visual Studio attempted to link libconv libraries installed by Cygwin, or MinGW or gnuwin32. [https://github.com/Exiv2/exiv2/issues/1250](https://github.com/Exiv2/exiv2/issues/1250)

+There are build instructions about Visual Studio in libiconv-1.16/INSTALL.window require you to install Cygwin.
+There is an article here about building libiconv with Visual Studio. [https://www.codeproject.com/Articles/302012/How-to-Build-libiconv-with-Microsoft-Visual-Studio](https://www.codeproject.com/Articles/302012/How-to-Build-libiconv-with-Microsoft-Visual-Studio).

+If you wish to use libiconv with Visual Studio you will have to build libiconv and remove the "guard" in cmake/FindIconv.cmake.
+Team Exiv2 will not provide support concerning libiconv and Visual Studio.

 [TOC](#TOC)